Monthly Water Report

 Seasonal climate outlook

-BoM released its May to July 2016 rainfall outlook on 28 April 2016.
-The outlook has changed, and suggests that northern Victoria is the most likely to have above median rainfall over May through to July, with a 55-75% chance.
-The southern Wimmera, central regions and South Gippsland are predicted to have a roughly equal chance of exceeding median rainfall, while the south west coast has a lower chance, 40-45%.
-Above average May to July rainfall forecast for parts of Victoria is welcome, particularly in areas suffering from mid to long-term rainfall deficiencies, however recovery is likely to require a significant period of above average rainfall.
-The next update is expected on 26 May 2016.
+BoM released its June to August 2016 rainfall outlook on 26 May 2016.
+The outlook has improved, with most areas having an increased chance of above median rainfall.
+It suggests northern Victoria is the most likely to have above median rainfall, with a 65-80% chance.
+The southern Wimmera, Yarra Ranges and Central Gippsland regions are predicted to have a roughly 50 to 60% chance of exceeding median rainfall, while the south west coastal areas, and South Gippsland coast, have a roughly equal chance (45-55%).
+While above average July to August rainfall forecast for parts of Victoria will be welcome, particularly in areas suffering from mid to long-term rainfall deficiencies, recovery is likely to require a significant period of above average rainfall.
+The next update is expected on 30 June 2016.